×

 • If pest infestations are caused by a tenant’s behaviour then they are responsible.

-Who is Responsible for Pest Control in Rented Properties?
+Who Is Responsible for Pest Control in Rented Properties?

 The three factors above mean that both the landlord and tenant usually have some degree of responsibility over pest control.

-• If the problem is with the behaviour of the occupants it is more likely to be the tenant’s responsibility.
+• If the problem is with the behaviour of the occupants, it is more likely to be the tenant’s responsibility.

 ⚠️Get It Dealt With